JakinCS/SpanishDex/README.md

      You can generate it with this command: ```openssl rand -base64 32```, or use this link: [https://generate-secret.vercel.app/32](https://generate-secret.vercel.app/32)
    - Add the **AUTH_TRUST_HOST** environment variable.
 Set it equal to 'true'.
 This variable will ensure that Auth.js works with builds on localhost
    - Add the **SENDGRID_API_KEY** environment variable (optional).
 If you created a Sendgrid account, set this equal to the API key you created earlier.
    - Add the **CONTACT_EMAIL** environment variable (optional).
-Again, this is only if you set up Sendgrid.
+Again, this is only applicable if you set up Sendgrid.
 Set this variable equal to your email.
-This will be the receiving email of any messages sent through the contact form on the homepage or contact modal.
+This email will be the receiving email of any messages sent through the contact form on the homepage or contact modal.
    - Add the **AUTH_GOOGLE_ID** environment variable (optional).
 If you decided to set up Google OAuth, then you will need to put the client ID here.
    - Add the **AUTH_GOOGLE_SECRET** environment variable (optional).
-Set this equal to the client secret.
+Set this equal to the Google OAuth client secret.
+   - Add the **BLOB_READ_WRITE_TOKEN** environment variable (optional).
+This variable is necessary if you want to set up Vercel Blob Store to store profile pictures.
+You should be able to find the value for this environment variable during the setup process for Vercel Blob Store.
 5. Run the application
    ```sh
    npm run dev